jragosa/EthereumObituaries/README.md

 A curated list of Ethereum Obituaries.

 ### Contributing
-Please take a quick look at the [contribution guidelines](https://github.com/jragosa/EthereumObituaries/blob/master/Contribution.md) first.
+Please look at the [contribution guidelines](https://github.com/jragosa/EthereumObituaries/blob/master/Contribution.md) first.
 Thanks to all contributors!

 *If you see a link here that is wrong or broken, please submit a pull request to improve this file.
 Thank you!*

-## Ethereum has died **78** times so far.
+## Ethereum has died **79** times so far.

 ![The Many Deaths Of Ethereum](TheManyDeathsOfEthereum20241701.png)